 2. USE CONTAINERS AND SEAL PLASTIC BAGS

-If you haven’t gotten your hands on a vacuum sealer, you might want to think about investing one.
+If you haven’t gotten your hands on a vacuum sealer, you might want to think about investing in one.
 Not only does it keep food fresher for much longer but as you can see above, it’s fantastic for making sure everything is organized well!

 3. BINDER CLIPS